How To Combine Two Ethernet Connections on Mac & PC

 STEP THREE: COMBINE ETHERNET CONNECTIONS WITH SPEEDIFY

-Now that you have both Ethernet links connected to your computer simultaneously, you can combine both networks for faster and more reliable Internet.
+Now that you have both Ethernet links connected to your computer simultaneously, you can combine both networks for faster and more reliable internet.
 This is where Speedify comes in.
-Speedify is a cloud service for Mac & PC users that combines all the Internet connections available to your computer to create a single fast super-connection.
+Speedify is a cloud service for Mac, PC, and mobile users that combines all the internet connections available to your device to create a single fast super-connection.
 To get started with Speedify, simply follow this link to download the installer.

-Speedify automatically detects the two Ethernet connections and draws them each in a "bubble" near the top.
-That means you're using both for their combined speed and reliability.
-At this point, Speedify is bonding your two connections!
+Speedify automatically detects the two Ethernet connections and draws them each in a Connection Bubble near the top of the Dashboard.
+You are now using both for their combined speed and reliability--and experiencing the magic of Channel Bonding first-hand!
 Browse through the panes at the bottom to see graphs and statistics on how Speedify is using the connections.